guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 UCP include centralized policy management for all containers centralized role-based access control, user management, application cluster management and the ability to organize the container as services and stacks.

 DTR is an on-site, on-premises registry for centralized storage for all the containers images.
 It can also include secure image scanning and continuous monitoring of the images in the registry.

+Leases are used within Container D to manage how the image used within the Docker daemon.
 ###### <span style="color:#98971a">Container</span>

 A Docker container is a runnable instance of an image, it encapsulates everything an application needs to run.
 It can be created, stopped, started or deleted using the Docker API or the Docker CLI.